pavelkraleu/e2b_hack/research/research_jindřich_kojsa.md

 ## Research Summary
 - **Exact Person Found**: No
   - **Exact Person Found Rating (1/10)**: 2
-  - **Reason for Exact Person Found**: The search did not return substantial information specifically about Jindřich Kojsa.
-The property details match, but there is no additional information to verify his identity or life, such as professional background or family ties.
+  - **Reason for Exact Person Found**: The search results mention a person named Jindřich Kojsa with property ownership in Zádveřice-Raková, but there is no biographical information or confirmation linking this person to specific details about his life or family.
+The information seems mixed with unrelated individuals, suggesting only a weak match on property ownership details, with no additional confirming information about his life or family.
 - **Years of Life**:
 - **Family Members**:
 - **Fate**: